 The alarming thing that occurred to me was that the person I was thinking about wasn’t even present.
 I was getting annoyed and agitated by thoughts and the person was nowhere near.
 I promptly repented and asked the Lord to forgive me and help me with the thoughts.

 He, in turn, had me bless the person I was thinking about.
 He reminded me that “The weapons of my warfare are not carnal but they are mighty through God to the pulling down of strongholds” (My paraphrase of 2 Cor 10:4).
 Our Heavenly Father is a good father and will teach us good things.
 He will help us form good habits.

 Renewing the Mind is Powerful

 The Lord also highlighted the importance of renewing my mind.
 Romans 12:2 tell us not to be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
-In order to renew your mind, you are going to have to cultivate the habit of daily fellowship with the Lord in his Word and through worship.
 Click To Tweet The enemy is relentless in his fight against us.
 It takes an emersion into the Word of God to keep our thoughts healthy.

 What Comes Next!

 I am excited to see that long-term fruit comes as a result of taking unhealthy thoughts captive and allowing the Lord to purify them.
 The immediate benefit is that my attitude changed from being ugly to being more pleasant but I am sure there will be more benefits as I allow the Lord to help me tweak my habits.

 Parents have a wonderful opportunity to assist their children in developing good habits that will make the home a happy and peaceful place.
 These habits will also help the child as they grow into adults.
 As mentioned earlier the habits of the child are the character traits of the adult.

 Let’s take some time and look at Habits of Observation.